mruis/spotify-earworms/README.md

 ## Setup and running

 See [Spotify's Getting Started Guide][sgs].
-Create your own Spotify application and put the client id, secret and callback url in `server/routes.js`.
+Create your own Spotify application and put the client id and secret in `server/routes.js`.

 Run in dev mode:
 $ npm run dev